Cross-Modal Few-Shot Learning: a Generative Transfer Learning Framework: Conclusions

 \section{Conclusions}

-In this work, we tackled the limitations of unimodal few-shot learning by introducing the cross-modal few-shot learning task, which addresses real-world scenarios involving multiple visual modalities with only a few labeled examples.
+This paper introduces the cross-modal few-shot learning task, which addresses real-world scenarios involving multiple visual modalities with only a few labeled examples.
 Unlike classical few-shot learning, our task presents additional challenges due to the inherent variability in visual characteristics, structural properties, and domain gaps between modalities.

-To overcome these challenges, we proposed the generative transfer learning framework, designed to enable efficient knowledge transfer from abundant unimodal data to data-scarce multi-modal scenarios.
-By estimating shared latent concepts from unimodal data and generalizing them to unseen modalities, the GTL framework effectively disentangles modality-independent representations from in-modality disturbances.
-Our experimental results demonstrated that our GTL framework significantly outperforms state-of-the-art methods on four multi-modal datasets: Sketchy, TU-Berlin, Mask1K, and SKSF-A.
+To overcome these challenges, we propose the generative transfer learning framework, which enables efficient knowledge transfer from abundant unimodal data to data-scarce multi-modal scenarios by estimating shared latent concepts from unimodal data and generalizing them to unseen modalities.
+Extensive experiments on seven unique multi-modal datasets, demonstrated the superiority of the proposed framework by effectively disentangling modality-independent representations from in-modality disturbances.
+The results also suggest that the model can estimate latent concepts from vast unimodal data and generalize these concepts to unseen modalities using only a few available samples, much like human cognitive processes.

-\paragraph{Limitations:} While our approach demonstrates strong performance, the lack of diverse visual multi-modal datasets for visual recognition remains a significant challenge.
-Most existing datasets focus on a limited number of visual modalities (e.g., RGB and sketch), restricting the evaluation of models designed to handle more complex visual data.
-Future work will require more extensive and varied multi-modal datasets to fully explore and validate the potential of cross-modal few-shot learning in a broader range of visual contexts.